How do you build a strong remote team?

 Find the best way to introduce new remote employees to the team and projects

 There are many ways to introduce a new team member, from a company-wide video call to an introduction via email or chat.
+You can also share onboarding videos with them.
+These materials deliver job-specific information and help ease transition challenges.
 Trello takes a “lean” approach to introductions by assigning specific peer mentors to new members of the team.
 Mentors are the ones who help new hires meet other employees and send out introductory emails to the company.

 Whatever way you choose to manage how new team members are introduced, make sure to alleviate anxiety by clearly defining roles and assignments, and showing new members where to turn for help.